NathENSAE/pynicolet/README.md

 pip install -r dev-requirements.txt pytest
 ```

-## License
-pynicolet is licensed under the MIT License.
-See LICENSE for details.

 ## Contact
 Project: pynicolet — for questions or help open an issue on the repository.